 Cash reserves and assets: How much money do you have in the bank?
 How much will be left after you pay your down payment and closing costs?

 Down payment: How much money are you putting down?
 Is this your own money?
 If not, is it a gift from your parents?
 Is it a nonprofit agency grant?

 Loan purpose: Is this mortgage for a home buy or a refinance?
 If it's a refinance, do you want to take cash out at closing to pay off other debts?
 If so, how much?

 Property use: Do you plan to live in the house?
 Is it investment property?

 Property type: Is it a single-family home?
 A condominium?
 A duplex?

-The following responses tend to work in your favor:
+Regarding those questions, the following responses tend to work in the borrower’s favor.